phonedude/cs395-s20/assignments/assignment-03.md

 # For an in-class presentation

-* Prepare a presentation of about 15-20 minutes about your ideas for the four application requirements, and give thought to application to [NASA’s four Mission Directorates](http://www.nasa.gov/offices/education/missions/).
+* Prepare a detailed presentation (about 20--25 minutes) about your status and documents for the four application requirements, with specific attention to [NASA’s four Mission Directorates](http://www.nasa.gov/offices/education/missions/).

 * I will work with the students individually, both in-class and off-line, to help craft your submissions.
 For now, use Google Docs for collaborative editing/feedback (remember to allow "rhodewarriors@gmail.com" to access your docs).

-* Submissions will be via a pull request, with the following path ".../cs395-s20/submissions/YOURACCTNAME/assignment-02/".
+* Submissions will be via a pull request, with the following path ".../cs395-s20/submissions/YOURACCTNAME/assignment-03/".